tobiasbriones/blog/philosophy/everything-is-relative/index.md

 But if you are a mere manager or whatever unicorn-hyped buzzword made up by capitalists, then you can't scale that skill, and you might be able to talk to some people but nothing else, and you will never be an engineer with technical competence.
-Being so is still part of humanity though.
+Although, being so is still part of humanity.

 Einstein was a genius to have figured it out against what ordinary people were programmed to think.
-I think he used to be high as F. like me too.
-He imagined crazy ideas in his mind.
+I think he used to be high like me too as he imagined crazy ideas in his mind.
 Now we have machines in this era, and I can expand on that idea.

+I've asked myself how can I develop a step-by-step output for any arbitrary computation.
+I'd be talking here about a project I used to call Didalgoring Lesson (Didactic Algorithm Lesson) but I've evolved the idea after studying and figuring out many ways and concepts over the years.
+I posed these problems to myself when I had to teach data structures, for example, I had to create the steps with Photoshop, so I needed to scale and devise that idea of representing any arbitrary algorithm.
+I certainly must be on the homogeneous (pure/relative/simplest/functional) side to achieve the ultimate scalability in terms of logic.

+**Image from the [Repsymo Solver](https://repsymo.com) I invented**.
+Guess what those little numbers mean:

 ![Drawing Order](drawing-order.png)

-**Image from the MRM | Repsymo Solver I invented**.
-Guess what those little numbers mean.
+**Drawing Order**